Rheinwerk/ansible-role-ops_tools/README.md

 - atop

-If sysdig is part of the tools list, the corresponding Draios repository is automatically added.
+`_ops_tools.apt_repos` is an optional list of repositories, optionally with Signing Keys, to be added before the actual installation of packages.

 Dependencies
 ------------